Posted 11 November 2018 - 11:04 PM

 Posted 12 November 2018 - 01:18 AM

 crown our asses. biggest obstacles we took care of in Cbus. this series with ATL and SKC/POR is just a formality.

-RIP Guillermo Romulo, Alexander Francis Orig and Celenio Eleazar.
+RIP Guillermo Romulo, Alexander Francis Orig, Celenio Eleazar, and my Mom, Resurreccion Eleazar.

-RIP Cesar Castello, Mike Vallo, and Glenn Stampiglia
+RIP Cesar Castello, Mike Vallo, Glenn Stampiglia, Bob Paquette, and Warren Lee